newdevon/Python-Game-Library/README.md

 cd Games
 python app.py

 Welcome to the Python Game Library C:

-We have Connect 4, Tic-Tac-Toe, Number Guesser, Reaction Time, and Rock-Paper-Scissor
+We have Pong, Connect 4, Tic-Tac-Toe, Number Guesser, Reaction Time, and Rock-Paper-Scissor

 Which game would you like to play?

 (1) Connect 4
 (2) Tic-Tac-Toe